brille/brille/docs/module/symmetry.rst

 .. _`CIF xyz`: https://www.iucr.org/__data/iucr/cifdic_html/1/cif_core.dic/Ispace_group_symop_operation_xyz.html

-With a CIF xyz encoded string from, e.g., a CIF file, one can directly create a :py:class:`~brille._brille.Direct` lattice object with the appropriate symmetry operations without also specifying, e.g., the spacegroup:
+With a CIF xyz encoded string from, e.g., a CIF file, one can directly create a :py:class:`~brille._brille.Lattice` object with the appropriate symmetry operations without also specifying, e.g., the spacegroup:

 >>> from brille import Lattice, Symmetry